This Is What Whales Are Betting On Seagate Tech Hldgs

-Whales with a lot of money to spend have taken a noticeably bearish stance on Seagate Tech Hldgs.
+Investors with a lot of money to spend have taken a bullish stance on Seagate Tech Hldgs (NASDAQ:STX).

-Looking at options history for Seagate Tech Hldgs (NASDAQ:STX) we detected 14 trades.

-If we consider the specifics of each trade, it is accurate to state that 35% of the investors opened trades with bullish expectations and 57% with bearish.

 What's The Price Target?